- E: send email

 I’ve been a lecturer in philosophy at Monash since July 2013, having previously been a graduate student and sessional tutor in philosophy at the University of Oxford (2009-13) and at Monash prior to that (2007-08).
 My research interests are primarily in social and political philosophy; they include: free speech, hate speech, the analysis of speech-harm, attributions of responsibility in law, the moral limits of the criminal law, the ethics of human enhancement, the epistemology of disagreement, and philosophical issues around religious conflict.
-My teaching at present is in human rights theory and philosophy of language.
+My teaching at present is in human rights theory, the ethics of global conflict, and philosophy of language.

 My full CV can be downloaded via the link below.
 For publications details of my papers and links to PDF copies (for some of them), see the ‘Publications’ tab above.